- How much is car insurance in Florida?

 Car insurance companies use your driving record to help determine rates since it indicates how likely you are to file a claim.
 Drivers with DUIs, multiple accidents or a history of reckless driving have significantly higher insurance rates.

-In most states, credit history also affects car insurance rates.
-Statistically, drivers with a lower credit score are more likely to file a claim instead of paying out of pocket for damages.
+In most states, your credit history also affects how much you pay for car insurance.
+Studies show that drivers with lower credit scores are more likely to file a claim instead of paying for damages themselves.

 Profile groups | Average annual premium | Annual premium for profile | $ Increase | % Increase |